How To Maintain and Repair Your Multiport Valve

 If the pressure levels are above average, check your return lines for blockages and backwash your filter.
 If the pressure levels are low or average, then check your assembly O-ring.
 You can do this by unscrewing the whole multiport assembly from the part attached to your sand filter.

-Chances are, your O-ring is probably dried out or damaged and will need to be fixed.
-Once you have disconnected your multiport assembly and inspected your O-ring, you will have to do one of two things.
-If the O-ring is broken or cracked, you must replace it.
+Chances are, your O-ring is probably dried out or damaged and will need to be fixed or replaced.
+Once you have disconnected your multiport assembly and inspected your O-ring, you will have to do one of two things:

-However, if the O-ring is intact, remove it and clean the surface area it sits on to ensure there is no debris in the way.
+2. However, if the O-ring is intact, remove it and clean the surface area it sits on to ensure there is no debris in the way.
 Then, wash the O-ring well and apply some silicone lubricant before reattaching it.

 What to Do When the Body of the Multiport Valve Is Leaking

 There are quite a few reasons that may cause your multiport valve body to leak, but, for the most part, they can all be easily fixed.
 Of course, make sure you thoroughly inspect your multiport valve body to determine if it is an internal or external issue.
-It is important to note that three ports make up the multiport valve body: the waste, the return, and the pump.
+It is also important to note that three ports make up the multiport valve body: the waste, the return, and the pump.

 The return port may leak because the hot water from the pool heater can heat and shrink the PVC connector.
 Or the valve adaptor may cause leaking near the pipes if it is over-tightened.
 For the most part, all you will have to replace is the pipes and PVC fittings to stop these leaks.